Bachelor of Science Degree Granted

 Note: Target Measures are being reviewed and may be modified.

 The program outcome data is reported in the annual report, self-study, and program assessment report (PAR) that are submitted to ACEND for continuing accreditation and reaccreditation of the program.
 The annual report is submitted every fall.
-The submission of a self-study followed by a site team visit occurs every ten years, and a PAR is submitted five years after the submission of the self-study leading to accreditation of the program.
+The submission of a self-study followed by a site team visit occurs every seven years.
 The program outcome data may be obtained from the DEP director and the chairperson of the department.

 Selection criteria are not listed in order of importance, but rather in order of completion.